 Here are three sample itineraries to get you started—one week, two weeks, and one month—each outlining a logical route, the main cities and sights you’ll visit, and ways to experience India’s culture, history, nature, and relaxation in each region.

-1 Week Golden Triangle
+1 Week: The Golden Triangle

 Best for: First-time visitors who want a concentrated dose of India’s culture and history.